shannonjanehogan/pet_spotter_back/README.md

 ##### Made for University of British Columbia's Computer Science 304 Class (Relational Databases)

+### Working with Postgres

+Typing `psql` on the command line should let you access a postgres instance

+Then typing `CREATE DATABASE petspotter;` will create a database called petspotter

+In the future, typing `psql petspotter` will open that database instance

+This was a helpful [resource](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) (mac only)

 #### Steps to run the application

 `npm install`